Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/properties/cache_settings.rst

    :Panel:     :menuselection:`Sidebar region --> Proxy & Timecode --> Cache Settings`

-Cache is used to save previewed frames in memory, so they can be later displayed much faster than rendered from scratch.
+The Cache is used to save frames in memory for preview, so they can be later displayed much faster than rendered from scratch.
-Cache capacity can be set in :doc:`System page of User Preferences </editors/preferences/system>`
+Cache capacity can be set in :doc:`System tab </editors/preferences/system>` of the Preferences.

 In this panel you can set up types of images that will be cached for all strips.

 Cache Raw
    Cache raw images read from disk, for faster tweaking of strip parameters at the cost of memory usage.